 Vitamin D in Our Diet

 There aren’t a lot of foods that contain Vitamin D naturally.
-We can get from eating fatty fish such as salmon and tuna.
+We can get it from eating fatty fish such as salmon and tuna.
 There’s quite a bit of it in cod liver oil and a small amount in mushrooms.
 Most Americans, however, get the majority of their Vitamin D from artificially fortified foods such as milk, cereals and orange juice.

 What Else Does it Do?